nandabritto/Covid-19_vaccines/README.md

 + Importance page

-This section is divided into four sub-items and will be updated as new vaccines roll out.
+This section is divided into four sub-items and will be updated when new vaccines roll out.
 The user can navigate and get fully informed about:

    1. How are vaccines help our body fighting against diseases;